 Supreme Court & Appellate Litigation

-Led by one of the country's premier Supreme Court advocates, the Paul, Weiss Supreme Court and Appellate Practice regularly handles high-profile cases before the U.S. Supreme Court and federal and state appellate courts.
-Our lawyers have secured victories in some of the most important business and public interest cases of our time.
+Led by one of the country's premier Supreme Court advocates, our Supreme Court and Appellate Practice regularly handles high-profile cases before the U.S. Supreme Court and federal and state appellate courts.
+Our lawyers consistently secure victories for our clients in some of the most complex and important cases of our time.

 Paul, Weiss has a storied history as one of the nation’s leading firms for Supreme Court and appellate litigation.
 The firm’s Supreme Court and Appellate Practice is led by Kannon Shanmugam, a veteran of the Solicitor General’s Office who has argued 36 cases before the Supreme Court and is one of the nation’s best-known and most highly regarded appellate advocates.

 Our lawyers regularly appear in the Supreme Court and in federal and state appellate courts across the nation.
 Our appellate experience tracks the full range of our practice areas, including administrative law, antitrust, bankruptcy, class actions, criminal defense, intellectual property, mergers and acquisitions, product liability, and securities litigation.
 Among our series of recent victories in the Supreme Court, we were lead counsel in the landmark constitutional challenge to the structure of the Consumer Financial Protection Bureau.
 Beyond the Supreme Court, we have an exceptional track record in courts where the most significant business cases are litigated, including the U.S. Courts of Appeals for the D.C., Second, Ninth, and Federal Circuits; the New York Court of Appeals and Appellate Division; and the Delaware Supreme Court.